 Ina Garten’s Classic Approach to Kitchen Design

-Even though this glimpse at Ina’a kitchen in Rockefeller Center is from 2009, the kitchen’s timeless good looks, and her evergreen advice make this worth revisiting.
-She loves a simple approach to kitchen design and gives concrete tips for it.
+This glimpse at Ina’s kitchen in Rockefeller Center is from 2009, but the kitchen’s timeless good looks and her evergreen advice make this truly worth revisiting.
+She loves a simple approach to kitchen design and provides concrete tips for it.

 English Country Style Kitchens

 Some of our very favorite kitchens on Hello Lovely hail from the English countryside.

 But thanks to a presence in the US, deVOL Kitchens can help you create the English country kitchen of your dreams.

 European Inspired Kitchens to Inspire

 Who wouldn’t smile every time they entered this French bistro-like kitchen?